macarc/PipeScore/src/PipeScore/README.md

 ## Project Structure

+**Note**: I'm currently rewiring this slightly.
+This is out of date.

 Each component of a score (e.g. note, gracenote, stave) gets its own folder, with 3-5 files:

 - `model` - this defines the type associated with the component